Rostam25/Rostam25/README.md

 ### Hi there 👋,

-Welcome to my Github!
-My name is Rostam and I'm a Graduate Business Analyst at Sky with experience in Software Engineering during my time studying Computer Science at Queen Mary University of London.
+I'm Rostam, a Product Owner at Sky with a background in Computer Science from Queen Mary University of London.
+I bring a blend of technical understanding and product thinking, shaped by hands-on experience working with software engineers and UX teams to deliver impactful digital solutions.

-I have experience with Java, React JS, Python, HTML, CSS, JavaScript & PHP.
-I am looking to develop my programming skills by working on more projects which I will be uploading on my github.
+My journey spans:
+Agile product development using SAFe 6.0
+Collaborating with cross-functional squads on Smart Home and sales journey features Translating complex requirements into dev-ready user stories Driving backlog refinement and sprint delivery with tools like Jira, Confluence, and Miro

+Feel free to explore my projects and contributions, I’m always keen to learn, build, and improve.

 Toolbox: